github/training-kit/paths/electron/starting-with-electron/08-add-to-js.md

   1. Save and commit your changes.

   TODO -
-  - callback to resources to learn JS
   - discuss how it can be made more complex
      - maybe we can add some "extra credit" resources where we say, try to add X functionality and provide the answer in a TMW section (similar to the GraphQL course)
-  - Troubleshooting

 show-me-how: